-- Load the LIBSoX library (Audio library for all kind of tasks) in a terminal window: sudo apt-get install sox libsox-fmt-mp3 - If using ExFat fileformat on the memory sticks will enable recordings with larger files than 4GB.
+- 1. Load the LIBSoX library (Audio library for all kind of tasks) in a terminal window: > sudo apt-get install sox libsox-fmt-mp3 - 2.
+If using ExFat fileformat on the memory sticks will enable recordings with larger files than 4GB.
 This is a addon to Raspberry PI.
 A must when using bigger memory sticks 32GB-256GB.
-To handle ExFAT please, install the following library's from the terminal: (it is included in the latest build of Raspberry OS) > sudo apt-get install exfat-fuse sudo apt-get install exfat-utils

-- 3. Unzip the Z-LiveRec.zip and it (about 10MB) to your home directory on you Raspberry PI.(The manual is located in the zipfile.) - 4.
+To handle ExFAT please, install the following library's from the terminal: (it is included in the latest build of Raspberian Buster OS) > sudo apt-get install exfat-fuse - > sudo apt-get install exfat-utils - 3.
+Unzip the Z-LiveRec.zip and it (about 10MB) to your home directory on you Raspberry PI.(The manual is located in the zipfile.) - 4.
 Attach your recording mixer/device via one of the USB 3 ports on Raspberry Pi 4.
-(The two ports in the middle) - 5.
-Attach a USB 3.1 based memory stick to an USB 3 port. - 6.
+(The two ports in the middle) and attach an USB 3.1 based memory stick to an USB 3 port. - 5.
 Start Z-LiveRec app sometimes Raspberry requires changed access rights to the filesystem.
-To ensure that the app is executable run the command: "chmod u+x Z-LiveRec" in a terminal window where the app is located. - 7.
-The Z-LiveRec app can also be started from the terminal by using the "./Z-LiveRec" as command. - 8.
-For the full functionality in Z-LiveRec / you need internet access for registrating your license by clicking on the red license text using the licens info from the order mail (only done once at initial setup) Current flesize Current flesize Recorded or played fle in seconds Temperature
+To ensure that the app is executable run the command: "chmod u+x Z-LiveRec" in a terminal window where the app is located. - 6.
+The Z-LiveRec app can also be started from the terminal by using the "./Z-LiveRec" as command. - 7.
+For the full functionality in Z-LiveRec / you need internet access for registrating your license by clicking on the red license text using the licens info from the order mail (only done once at initial setup)